Nicole-Lamb/reading-notes/Code-102/Design-with-CSS.md

 A: To add style and modify the structure of a webpage.
 This can be achieved a number of ways to be able to manipulate the content.

-If you think of each HTML element as a box, CSS can modify those boxes postioning, coloring, sizing, padding, etc. There are lots of options!
+If you think of each HTML element as a box, CSS can modify those boxes positioning, coloring, sizing, padding, etc. There are lots of options!

 ### Q: What are the three ways to insert CSS into your project?